rohaanzuberi/Serious-SQL/Data_Inspection_and_Cleaning.md

 ```
 ![](Images/S3_P12.jpeg)

-Looking at the result it is confirmed that there are NO-NULL records for "systolic" only when "measure = blood_pressure".
+Looking at the result it is confirmed that there are NO-NULL records for `systolic` only when `measure = blood_pressure`.

 ```SQL
 SELECT